fbpx

 Resources:

-Welcome to our facility update page, where we can keep our members and attendees up to date with the progress on our facility at 4050 Main St.
+Welcome to our facility update page, where we can keep our members and attendees up to date with the progress on our facility at 4050 Main Street.

 In early March, we were thrilled to see the Norwood Company, our trusted contractor, mobilize at our site and kick off construction.
-We’re still in the early phases of the project, with much of March dedicated to crucial planning, assessments, and some necessary demolition work.
-The best way to describe the process going on right now is that they are working on the “bones” of the building.
-There is work being done to reinforce the core structure or “shoring” to continue to prepare for more construction ahead.
+We are still in the early phases of the project, and much of March and April dedicated to crucial planning, assessments, and some necessary demolition work.
+The contractors are currently working on the “bones” of the building by reinforcing the core structure, or “shoring,” to continue to prepare for more construction ahead.
+This process of strengthening and developing the core structure while also demoing out certain parts of the building will continue for the rest of May.

 As construction progresses, we’ve also begun envisioning the layout and design of each room within our new home.
-From furniture choices to signage placement, every detail matters, and we’re grateful for the valuable input from our church members in shaping these decisions.
-We’re enlisting teams of experts from within Citylight to help us make these crucial decisions.
+From furniture choices to signage placement, every detail matters, and we’re grateful for the valuable input from our church members in shaping these decisions. in addition to our pastors, we’ve enlisted teams of experts from within Citylight to help us make these crucial decisions.

-• For the safety of all our contractors and vendors working on this project.
+• Pray for the safety of all our contractors and vendors working on this project.

-• That the supply chains of the materials needed for this project are not hindered.
+• Pray that the supply chains of the materials needed for this project are not hindered.

 • Pray for discernment and guidance for our pastors, staff, and project managers as they navigate decisions.

-• That there are no delays to our timeline so that we can worship in our new home by Christmas.
+• Pray that there are no delays to our timeline so that we can worship in our new home by Christmas.

 Resources: